thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

 appearance-comparison:
     0:
         image: /images/user-guide/widgets/overview/appearance/appearance-comparison-1-ce.png
-        title: 'In the Appearance tab, toggle the "Enable comparison" checkbox and from the drop-down menu select time to show historical data with which to compare.
+        title: 'In the "Appearance" tab, toggle the "Enable comparison" checkbox and from the drop-down menu select time to show historical data with which to compare.
 In the "Comparison X axis settings" section, select axis position, where the compared axis will be located on the widget.
 Also, you can enter the axis title and show axis tick labels;'
     1:
         image: /images/user-guide/widgets/overview/appearance/appearance-comparison-2-ce.png
-        title: 'Navigate to the Data tab and click the “pencil” icon of a key in the data keys row;'
+        title: 'Navigate to the "Data" tab and click the “pencil” icon of a key in the data keys row;'
     2:
         image: /images/user-guide/widgets/overview/appearance/appearance-comparison-3-ce.png
-        title: 'In the data key configuration window, navigate to the advanced tab and choose the comparison line color.
+        title: 'In the data key configuration window, navigate to the "Advanced" tab and choose the comparison line color.
 When you are done with Comparison Settings configuration, then apply changes;'
     3:
         image: /images/user-guide/widgets/overview/appearance/appearance-comparison-4-ce.png
-        title: 'Since comparison settings work only in history time window mode, click "Edit time window" icon in the dashboard toolbar and select the "History" tab.
+        title: 'Since comparison settings work only in history time window mode, click "Edit time window" icon in the dashboard toolbar, go to the "History" tab, and select the time interval with which you want to compare the current data.
 Then click "Update" to apply;'
     4:
         image: /images/user-guide/widgets/overview/appearance/appearance-comparison-5-ce.png
         title: 'Now you can compare the value for the current minute and the five minutes ago.'